 Zika free babymoon beach destinations in Europe

 The Algarve in the South of Portugal is known for its award-winning beaches, laid-back way of life, and a low cost of living.
-It’s also, like the rest of Europe, a Zika-free destination which is good news for people who are considering it as a babymoon destination.
+It’s also, like most of the rest of Europe, a Zika-free destination which is good news for people who are considering it as a babymoon destination.

 It doesn’t matter what time of year your baby is due as the Algarve has good weather year round: more than 300 days of sunshine per year in fact.
 And, even though the region does revolve around the summer tourism trade, there are events and festivals throughout the year as well.